I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Understand "cast [spell]" or "[spell]" as casting it at.
 Understand "cast [spell] on/at [something]" or "[spell] [something]" as casting it at.

 The current spell focus is an object which varies.[* The variable "current spell focus" typifies something which tends to happen in complex sequences of rules: later rules need to refer to something worked out in the course of an earlier rule.
 That means the sort of "let ..." variable will not do, because it is too temporary - it expires when the earlier rule finishes, so will be gone when the later rule is reached.
 Here we put the value into a permanent variable.
 This might be problematic if one casting action could be interrupted by another one, but here that never happens.]
 Before casting, change the current spell focus to the location.

 Check casting (this is the can't cast what you don't know rule):[* We're naming these rules so that the author of a W&W scenario could use procedural rules to suspend or alter them as needed.]
 	if the player does not know the spell understood, say "You do not know the mystery of that enchantment." instead.

 Check casting (this is the can't cast on the wrong sort of target rule):
-	if the targeting of the spell understood is targeted begin;
-		if the second noun is a room, say "That enchantment must be cast at something." instead;
+	if the targeting of the spell understood is targeted: if the second noun is a room, say "That enchantment must be cast at something." instead;
-	otherwise;
+	otherwise:
-		if the second noun is not a room, say "That enchantment cannot be cast at anything." instead;
+		unless the second noun is a room, say "That enchantment cannot be cast at anything." instead.
-	end if.

 Check casting (this is the can't cast without strength rule):
 	if the strength of the player <= the strength cost of the spell understood to the player, say "You are weak, and have not sufficient strength of mind." instead.